The Definitive Buying Guide

 Timber cladding: beauty, longevity and first impressions

 Cladding is the first thing you — and your guests — will see.
 It sets the tone for your entire garden room, providing both protection and personality.
-Cheap options like treated softwood or composite panels can deteriorate or discolour over time.
+Cheap options like untreated softwood can deteriorate or discolour over time.
 In contrast, premium timber cladding provides not only visual elegance but long-term performance.

-The top choices are Western Red Cedar (naturally resistant to decay and insects, weathers gracefully to a silvery grey, with 20–40 years of life when properly installed), Siberian Larch (a dense, slow-grown softwood with beautiful golden hues that's more affordable than cedar but still highly durable), and Thermowood (sustainably modified timber that's thermally treated for enhanced stability, resistance and longevity — ideal for contemporary designs with minimal maintenance).
-Composite cladding is a further option for buyers who want a genuinely maintenance-free exterior.
+The top choices are Western Red Cedar (naturally resistant to decay and insects, weathers gracefully to a silvery grey, with 20–40 years of life when properly installed) and Thermowood (sustainably modified timber that's thermally treated for enhanced stability, resistance and longevity — ideal for contemporary designs with minimal maintenance).
+FSC-certified Scandinavian Redwood, with a UV-filtering stain, is another widely used premium option.
+Third-generation premium composite cladding is also available, offering a natural wood appearance with the benefit of a low-maintenance, long-lasting finish.

 Aluminium doors and windows: strength meets style

 The glazing in a garden room is critical for both aesthetic and function.
 Budget builds often use uPVC frames, which can warp, discolour and offer poor sightlines.
-Premium builds favour powder-coated aluminium for doors and windows, delivering sleek, modern frames with slim profiles; excellent thermal performance with thermal breaks; high-security multi-point locking systems; a long lifespan with minimal maintenance; and a wide range of RAL colour options.
-Popular upgrades include bifold doors that fully open your space to the garden, sliding doors for uninterrupted views, rooflights for natural overhead illumination, and acoustic or triple glazing for privacy and energy efficiency.
+Premium builds favour powder-coated aluminium for doors and windows, delivering sleek, modern frames with slim profiles; excellent thermal performance with thermal breaks; high-security multi-point locking systems; and a long lifespan with minimal maintenance.
+At Crown Pavilions, all buildings now come with aluminium doors and triple glazing as standard, delivering enhanced insulation, comfort and noise reduction at no additional cost.
+Popular upgrades include bifold doors that fully open your space to the garden, sliding doors for uninterrupted views, and rooflights for natural overhead illumination.

 High-performance insulation and SIPs construction

 Insulation is one of the most critical yet invisible components of a garden room.
 The difference between a seasonal shed and a fully habitable room comes down to insulation quality.
-High-density mineral wool (Rockwool), rigid PIR boards (Celotex or Kingspan), and structurally engineered SIPs (Structural Insulated Panels) are the premium end of the market.
-SIPs in particular combine structure and insulation in a single, factory-precision-engineered panel — delivering higher strength, thinner walls for the same thermal performance, and far fewer cold bridges than traditional stick-built timber frames.
+High-density mineral wool (such as Rockwool), rigid PIR boards (such as Celotex), and structurally engineered SIPs (Structural Insulated Panels) are the premium end of the market.
+SIPs in particular combine structure and insulation in a single, factory-precision-engineered panel — delivering higher strength, tighter thermal continuity, and far fewer cold bridges than traditional stick-built timber frames.

 A combined wall, roof and floor insulation build-up of 150–200mm is the benchmark for a true year-round luxury garden room.
 Anything less than around 100mm combined is closer to "three-season" performance.

 EPDM rubber roofing is the quiet gold standard for flat and low-pitch roofs.
 Critically, premium manufacturers install EPDM as a single piece, eliminating joins — and with no joins, there are effectively no leak paths.
 A properly installed EPDM roof will last 40+ years.
-Insulated interlocking panels combine built-in thermal performance with a watertight, wind-resistant seal and durable coated steel or aluminium outer layers.
-Alternatives at the traditional end include cedar shingles (40+ year life) and slate-effect composite tiles.
+For pitched roofs, the traditional alternatives are cedar shingles (40+ year life, weathering to silver-grey) and slate-effect composite tiles, both with rigid insulation beneath.

 Interior finishes: a properly finished room, not a lined shed